A Generalization of Arrow's Impossibility Theorem Through Combinatorial Topology: Conclusions

 \section{Conclusions}

-In this work, we have proved a generalization of Arrow's theorem (Theorem \ref{thrm:arrow-generalization}) through combinatorial topology.
-In contrast with the domain restrictions of the impossibility results of \cite{KalaiMullerSatterthwaite, CAMPBELL200235}, the one of our generalization does not require the unrestricted domain at the level of some triple of alternatives.
+In this work, we proved a generalization of Arrow's theorem (Theorem \ref{thrm:arrow-generalization}) through combinatorial topology.
+In contrast with the domain restrictions of the impossibility results of \cite{CAMPBELL200235,KalaiMullerSatterthwaite}, the one of our generalization does not require the unrestricted domain at the level of some triple of alternatives.

-Regarding the intuition of our results, we can say that diversity (involving non-value-restricted preferences) and confronted opinions in some profiles (strong polarization) lead to impossibility.
 Regarding the technical aspects, one of the main drawbacks of using Baryshnikov's construction is that the dimension of $N_{W^(X)^n}$ increases with $|X|$.
-As we said in the introduction, \textcite{Baryshnikov} said that the $2$-skeleton of $N_{W(X)^n}$ allows him to prove a generalization of Arrow's theorem to domains with the free triples property.
-In this paper, we have shown that even when you have domain restrictions at the level of triples, the $2$-skeleton is still useful to derive an impossibility result for arbitrary (finite) number of alternatives and voters.
+As we said in the introduction, \cite{Baryshnikov} says that the $2$-skeleton of $N_{W(X)^n}$ allows him to prove a generalization of Arrow's theorem to domains with the free triple property.
+In this paper, we have shown that even when you have domain restrictions at the level of triples, the $2$-skeleton is still useful in deriving impossibility results in arbitrary (finite) dimensions.
 Notice that this is equivalent to using restricted profiles in the classical framework, which is common in social choice.
-However, we believe that the $2$-skeleton introduces geometric understanding which can inspire results, as it did for the base case characterization in the context of a broad class of domains in \cite{RajsbaumR2022preprint}.
+However, we believe that the $2$-skeleton introduces geometric understanding, which can inspire results, as it did for the base case characterization in the context of a broad class of domains in \cite{RajsbaumR2022preprint-new}.

-We conclude by mentioning some possibilities of future research: \begin{itemize} \item It would be interesting to further compare the domains in $\mathcal{D}^{\text{DT}}\cap \mathcal{D}^{\text{PT}}$ with other domains and domain restrictions in the social choice literature. \item \textcite{BaryRoot} provide an algebraic topology proof of the famous Gibbard-Satterthwaite impossibility theorem \cite{Gibbard,SATTERTHWAITE1975187}.
-It would be interesting to come up with a combinatorial topology proof. \item One might want to ask if domains in $\mathcal{D}^{\text{DT}}\cap \mathcal{D}^{\text{PT}}$ escape Gibbard-Satterthwaite. \item Can we use the $2$-skeleton of $N_D$ together with the characterization for the base case for a broad class of domains in \cite{RajsbaumR2022preprint} to come up with characterizations for the general case of any (finite) number of voters and alternatives? \end{itemize}
+In future work, one may want to analyze in more detail the relation between the domains in $\mathcal{D}^{\text{DT}}\cap \mathcal{D}^{\text{PT}}$ and other domains in social choice.
+Moreover, we plan to provide a combinatorial topology proof for the Gibbard-Satterthwaite theorem and study its relation with the homological approach \cite{baryshnikov2024topological}.
+Last, we hope that the $2$-skeleton strategy of this paper can be combined with the characterization in \cite{RajsbaumR2022preprint-new}, which precisely works at the level of two voters and three alternatives, to derive characterizations in arbitrary (finite) dimensions.